jlblatt/Hollowbot/README.md

 Hollowbot is currently in ALPHA.

 # Quickstart

-1. Read this entire file before doing anything
-2. Move example-conf.json to conf.json and replace default values with your own (bot info, database credentials, etc...)
+1. Move example-conf.json to conf.json and replace default values with your own (bot info, database credentials, etc...)
-3. Remove the 'quit' definition (2nd from bottom) from conf.json
+2. Remove the 'quit' definition (2nd from bottom) from conf.json
-4. Run hollowbot.py (don't forget to chmod +x)
+3. Run `python hollowbot.py`

+# conf.json Fields

+### Bot General Info

+This information is concatinated and included in the User-Agent string

+*"name"
+*"version"
+*"description"
+*"author"
+*"author_url"
+*"author_email"

+### Database Credentials

+*"db_host" : "localhost",
+*"db_name" : "cortextu_hollowbot",
+*"db_user" : "cortextu_hollow",
+*"db_pass" : "ED=26xE,Av}u",

+### Logging

+*"logging" : When true, bot will attempt to write onscreen messages to a log file (specified below) *"logtypes" : Array of message types to write to log.
+Choices are: "exception", "error", "stat", "message" *"logfile" : Path to log file

+### Crawl Configuration
+*"crawl_urls" : Array of URLs bot should gather links from *"recrawl_links_after" : Time (in seconds) to recrawl comments from one thread (measured from the link's last crawled timestamp).
+0 = always crawl all links
+*"delete_links_after" : Time (in seconds) until a found link is removed from the database (measured from it's creation timestamp, **not** it's last crawled/seen timestamp).
+0 = always delete links immediately.  -1 = never delete links.
+*"delete_comments_after" : Time (in seconds) until a comment is removed from the database (measured from it's creation timestamp, **not** it's last crawled/seen timestamp).
+0 = always delete comments immediately.  -1 = never delete comments.
+*"sleep" : Time (in seconds) to sleep between server requests

 ## Reddit API Notice